-While your data is encrypted and your real IP is hidden, your VPN IP address can reveal that you use a VPN.
+While your data is encrypted and your real IP is hidden, your VPN IP address can reveal that you’re using a VPN.

 In this case, it is likely you will be blocked by Netflix.
-They don’t allow VPNs to avoid users from accessing restricted (copyrighted) content.
+The streaming service doesn’t allow VPNs to avoid users from accessing restricted (copyrighted) content.

 However, if you use a reputable VPN that can make it appear as if you browse on local traffic, you don’t have to worry about Netflix’s monitoring.